 Surround the Companion Planter™ with at least a 20-foot by 20-foot area of black plastic weed barrier.
 The black color will reflect the heat from the sun to great benefit to the plants and virtually eliminate the need for any weeding.

 If your local nursery has the types of watermelon you want, then it is preferred that you buy them from them rather than starting with seeds.
 Seeds need warm soil to germinate and take at least 4 to 6 weeks before they match the age of a transplant.
 Transplants will give you a 1 or 2 month start.

 How To Tell If A Watermelon Is Ripe

 Look for the curly tendril closest to the melon at the vine end.
 When it dries up and dies back, your watermelon is ready to pick.

 Smell Ya Later

-Believe it of not, all watermelons do not smell the same.
-In fact, next time you’re at the supermarket or harvesting one from the garden; smell a few before pick or buy.
+Believe it or not, all watermelons do not smell the same.
+In fact, next time you’re at the supermarket or harvesting one from the garden; smell a few before you pick and buy.
 The one with the strongest fragrance will have the most flavor.